PROGRAMS, SPECIAL SERVICES, AND EVENTS

 Book Group

-At our next Book Group meeting we will discuss Kosher Soul, by Michael Twitty.
+At our next Book Group meeting we will discuss The Henna House by Nomi Eve.

 Please note this group is for BHS members only.
 No RSVP required.